 Métro: Hôtel de Ville

-lunch Monday to Friday 11 am to 2 pm, café/ bar daily 11 am to 2 am, happy hour 6 pm to 8 pm
+Serves lunch Monday to Friday 11 am to 2 pm, café/ bar daily 11 am to 2 am, and happy hours from 6 pm to 8 pm.

 Rue des Archives 75004